People are a Manufacturer's Best Asset

 Innovation in recruiting, training, and retaining a skilled workforce will be at the forefront of this year’s conference.
 This will include a presentation on a self-directed cross-training model where employees are empowered to identify training opportunities and collaborate with leadership to draft training plans.
 We’ll also learn about summer internship programs to foster an interest in manufacturing among high school students, discuss “outside-the-box” ideas for recruiting and hiring new talent, and learn how one rural Iowa manufacturer is adding automation.

 There are many more breakout sessions and other topics in this one-day event – too many to mention all at once.
 Visit www.hawkeyecollege.edu/manufacturing for details on the full schedule.
 I know I’m looking forward to a great conversation.

-Pam Wright, PHR, SHRM-CP, CCT, is Business Development Manager for Hawkeye Community College Business and Community Education.
+Pam Wright, PHR, SHRM-CP, CCT, is Director of Business and Community Outreach for Hawkeye Community College Business and Community Education

 - advanced manufacturing

 - business and community education

 - corporate and business solutions